skorasaurus/carto-manual/carto_manual.md

 Go see your postgres query selector for more information.

-Here's a sample SQL query for a layer:
+Here's a very sample SQL query for a layer:

  (select shop from planet_osm_point where shop is not null) as points

-Shop is your table name,
+ (see http://wiki.openstreetmap.org/wiki/Osm2pgsql/schema for the names of )

+Shop is your column name, planet_osm_point is your table name and points is an arbitrary name.
+You can name it whatever you wnat.

 ==== Styling ===